 On the Billing Schedule tab, Arthur inserts a row for a new billing schedule.
 He specifies a monthly billing period for a term of 12 months.
-A1 sends its bills on the 15th of each month.
+ASI sends its bills on the 15th of each month.
 Today is the 5th day of the month, so Arthur specifies a first bill date of the 15th day of the current month.
-Because A1 reviews all bills before the customer previews them, Arthur sets the initial status of all bills for this agreement to In Progress.
-If A1 prefers not to review the bills before their customers review them, they can set the status of generated bills to Prebill.
-If they set the status to Prebill, the record is added to the billing review for the customer to approve, and the initial review by A1 is bypassed.
+Because the billing manager reviews all bills before the customer previews them, Arthur sets the initial status of all bills for this agreement to In Progress.
+If ASI prefers not to review the bills before their customers review them, they can set the status of generated bills to Prebill.
+If they set the status to Prebill, the record is added to the billing review for the customer to approve, and the initial review by the billing manager is bypassed.

-In the billing schedule details, Arthur adds a fixed maintenance management fee of \$3500.00 and saves the record.
+In the billing schedule details, Arthur adds the fixed parts exchange fee of \$1000.00 and saves the record.

-The A1 Services customer account manager reviews the agreement and approves it.
-The approval causes a workflow-enabled notification to go to the A1 billing manager.
+The customer account manager reviews the agreement and approves it.
+The approval causes a workflow-enabled notification to go to the William, the billing manager.